Sinchana0301/PizzaHut-Sales-SQL-Analysis/README.md

-# PizzaHut-Sales-SQL-Analysis
+## PizzaHut-Sales-SQL-Analysis
+### Project Overview:
-SQL-based data analysis project on Pizza Hut sales to extract insights on revenue, customer behavior, and product performance.
+This project analyzes Pizza Hut sales data using SQL to extract meaningful business insights.
+It focuses on understanding sales performance, customer behavior, and product trends.